 From the second half of February to mid-March 2017, I conducted simple deep sky "winter observations", which might be of interest to other beginners and are therefore described here.

-I mostly selected my observation objects on the basis of my short list of Deep Sky objects sorted by seasons.
+I mostly selected my observation objects on the basis of my short list of Deep Sky objects sorted by seasons (the recommended DSO).

 See also the deep sky observations that closely follow in time Deep Sky Winter/Spring Observations End of March 2017 and the observations that followed thereafter Deep Sky Spring/Early Summer Observations May 2017.